Sheldons92/vsphere-rancher-k8s/readme.md

 # Prerequisites

-* Prior to running this script, a DNS record needs to be created to point at the Loadbalancer IP address, defined in the variable `lb_address`.
+* Prior to running this script, two DNS records need to be created to point at the 2x Loadbalancer IP addresses, defined in the variables `lb_address` & `utility_lb_Address`.

 * The VM template used must have the `Cloud-Init Datasource for VMware GuestInfo` project installed, which facilitates pulling meta, user, and vendor data from VMware vSphere's GuestInfo interface.
 This can be achieved with: